oVirt/ovirt-site/source/feature/feature-template.html.md

 Explain how this feature may be tested by a user or a quality engineer.
 List relevant use cases and expected results.

+### Contingency Plan

+Explain what will be done in case the feature won't be ready on time

+### Release Notes

+      == Your feature heading ==
+      A descriptive text of your feature to be included in release notes

 ### Comments and Discussion

 This below adds a link to the "discussion" tab associated with your page.
 This provides the ability to have ongoing comments or conversation without bogging down the main feature page